Overview effect: Simulating the effect

-Researchers have found that virtual reality (VR) technology elicits components of awe-based experiences and can induce minor cognitive shifts in participants' world views similar to those of the overview effect.
+Researchers have found that virtual reality technology elicits components of awe-based experiences and can induce minor cognitive shifts in participants' world views similar to those of the overview effect.
 Perceived safety, personal background and familiarity with the environment, and induction of a small visceral fear reaction, were found to be key contributors to the immersive experience.
 VR studies through 2019 had not observed a transformative experience on a scale similar to the overview effect itself, but VR experience can trigger profound emotional responses such as awe.

 The touring Spacebuzz module uses virtual reality technology to simulate spaceflight for children.

 A 2019 study found that a virtual experience invoked "minor transformative experiences in some participants", including appreciation of beauty and vastness, realization of interconnectedness, and a potential intent to change one's behavior.
 Recognizing the relatively early state of VR technology, the researchers urged using knowledge of profound transformative experiences to motivate the design of VR installations, and thereafter study the VR experience itself as its own phenomenon.

-On December 24, 2018—the fiftieth anniversary of the first day on which humans saw an earthrise with their own eyes—the Spacebuzz project was unveiled in Hilversum, Netherlands.
+On December 24, 2018, the fiftieth anniversary of the first day on which humans saw an earthrise with their own eyes, the Spacebuzz project was unveiled in Hilversum, Netherlands.
 Within a mobile, rocket-shaped vehicle more than 15 m in length, Spacebuzz's nine moving seats and virtual reality (VR) headsets simulate spaceflight in an experience designed especially for children.

-Researchers at the University of Missouri tried to reproduce the experience with a water-filled flotation tank, half a tonne of Epsom salts, and a waterproof VR headset.
+Researchers at the University of Missouri tried to reproduce the experience with a sensory deprivation tank and a waterproof VR headset.

 "The Infinite" provides an hour-long simulation of being on the International Space Station using 360-degree, 3D, astronaut-recorded footage from the VR film Space Explorers: The ISS Experience.
-Visitors share a 12,500 square foot (1150 square meter) area allowing them to physically explore the ISS and look outside.
+Visitors share a 12,500 sqft area allowing them to physically explore the ISS and look outside.

-A three-dimensional model of the Earth 7 m in diameter, created from detailed NASA imagery and appearing to float in the air, toured the U.K. in 2022, the installation "aim(ing) to create a sense of the Overview Effect".
+A three-dimensional model of the Earth 7 m in diameter, created from detailed NASA imagery and appearing to float in the air, toured the U.K. in 2022, the installation "aim[ing] to create a sense of the Overview Effect".